bishiguro/ExercisesInC/reading_questions/thinkos.md

 to see a list of processes sorted by RSS, which is "resident set size", the amount of physical memory a process has.
 Which processes are using the most memory?

+Chrome, Compiz, Xorg, Evince, Sublime, and Gnome each take up more than 1% of memory.

 4) What's wrong with allocating a large number of small chunks?
 What can you do to mitigate the problem?

+Malloc is not very space efficient for small chunks because the boundary tags and free list pointers that come with an allocated chunk take up space.
+It might be better to allocate these small chunks together in arrays.

 If you want to know more about how malloc works, read [Doug Lea's paper about dlmalloc](http://gee.cs.oswego.edu/dl/html/malloc.html)